lloydroc/lloydroc.github.io/content/post/c/example-fft.md

 ## FFT Example Usage

 In the example below we'll perform an FFT on a complex (real + imaginary) array of 32 elements.
-After the FFT has completed it will write over the provided arrays as the FFT is done "in place".
+After the FFT has completed it will write over the provided arrays as the FFT is done *in place*.
 Note, we're using floating point here and not fixed width.
 Thus, if you don't have a math coprocessor it will be very slow.

 Here is how you'd compute an FFT on complex data.

 {{< highlight c >}}
+// FFT Size
 #define N_FFT 32

+// input signals
 double signal_re[N_FFT]; // real signal array
 double signal_im[N_FFT]; // imaginary signal array

-/* put actual signal information in your arrays */

-// the fft function below be placed in the arrays passed in fft(signal_re,signal_im,N_FFT);
+// the fft function will modify the arrays passed in
+// also known as in-place computation fft(signal_re, signal_im, N_FFT);
 {{< / highlight >}}

 See the test cases below that show more usage examples.